claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

         - You can preview the changes CloudFormation will make to your stack, and then decide whether to apply those changes.

 ## Security Token Service (STS)
-Is a web service that enables you to request temporary, limited-privilege credentials for users.
+**AWS Security Token Service (STS)** is a service that allows you to **generate temporary, limited-privilege credentials** for AWS resources.
+- Ideal for scenarios where you want to **limit access duration and permissions**
 ## AppSync
-AWS AppSync creates serverless GraphQL and Pub/Sub APIs that simplify application development through a single endpoint to securely query, update, or publish data.
+AWS AppSync creates **serverless** GraphQL and Pub/Sub APIs that simplify application development through a single endpoint to securely query, update, or publish data.

  **GraphQL**: is an open-source agnostic query adaptor that allows you to query data from different data sources.
 GraphQL is used to build APIs where clients will send a query for nested data.